 In addition to assets, the Statement of Financial Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future periods and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-Currently, the District does not have any items that qualify for reporting in this category.
+Currently, the District has one item that qualifies for reporting in this category, deferred amounts related to pensions.

 In addition to liabilities, the Statement of Financial Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to future periods and so will not be recognized as an inflow of resources (revenue) until then.
-Currently, the District has one item that qualifies for reporting in this category, receipt of ad valorem taxes more than 60 days after year end.
+Currently, the District has one item that qualifies for reporting in this category, deferred amounts related to pensions.